Flexible Internships FAQ for Employers

 Is there a fee to post and how long should I post my internship/co-op position for?

 No, there is no fee to post or participate in our programs.
 Determining how long to have your posting open depends on your recruitment timelines.
 Typically positions are posted for a period of two weeks to allow enough time for students to prepare their applications and apply.
 We can certainly extend the posting timeline if you wish.
 We notice that most students submit applications closer to the posting deadline.
 This is not a reflection of their interest in the opportunity but a way to manage the demands of the recruitment process and their academic commitment.

 Students are eligible to start their internship/co-op only after they complete the first year of academic studies.
 Internships may begin as early as April for the Summer term, or as late January for the Winter/Spring term.

 This allows all employers equal access to the first year class.

 No, we don’t match students to employers.
 Our process is to post the jobs and work with students to prepare their applications.
 Employers will decide which students to interview and hire.
 The student will decide whether to accept or decline the offer.
 Our Career Centre team will work closely with students to provide guidance during this process.

 What paperwork is involved upon hiring an intern?

-Please submit the letter of offer/employment contract directly to the student, with a copy to the FIP Program Manager.
+Please submit the letter of offer/employment contract directly to the student.
+We may follow up with you regarding additional information on a student’s internship.
 During the course of the internship, students are required to submit midpoint and final evaluations to fulfill the program requirements.
 As such, students are encouraged to take the lead in meeting with their supervisor to review and complete these documents.

 If I hire a student, am I eligible for the Cooperative Tax Credit?